What is Ashwagandha

 Ashwagandha acts on both the hypothalamus which releases GnRH hormone, stimulating Follicle Stimulating Hormone and Luteinising Hormone release – which matures sperm, as well as directly on testicular cells and balancing male endocrine function.
 Specifically, it’s the withanolides compounds within Ashwagandha that have been shown to offer this benefit (3).

-Ashwagandha is also a classic aphrodisiac, similar to that of Ginseng, and has been used for centuries to improve sexual prowess in men and women (6).
+The proclaimed king of Ayurvedic herbs–Ashwagandha is a classic aphrodisiac, similar to that of Ginseng.
+Ashwagandha has been used for centuries to improve sexual prowess in men and women (6).

 In Ayurvedic medicine, Ashwagandha helps to balance Vata – the air and ether dosha, that brings individuals to a more grounded space and out of their busy minds.
 We know over thinking to be a key reason many of us find it difficult to fall asleep, and Ashwagandha can assist in this way.